kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-2-settings/01-intro.md

 ## Postman and External Data Sources

-Within Postman, we will utilize the collection `Assign Settings Creds` to assign settings and credentials to the Hierarchy of Cisco Catalyst Center in order to associate `settings` and `credentials` to devices.
+Within Postman, we will utilize the collection `Assign Settings Creds` to assign settings and credentials to the Hierarchy of Catalyst Center in order to associate `settings` and `credentials` to devices.

 This Collection may be run whenever you wish to assign or modify the `settings` and `credentials` of the Hierarchy to either **add** or **modify** settings and or credentials.